snowsenpai/nodejs-ts-api/README.md

 The debugging environment is setup using [ts-node](https://www.npmjs.com/package/ts-node), [tsconfig-paths](https://www.npmjs.com/package/tsconfig-paths) and TypeScript [sourceMaps](https://www.typescriptlang.org/tsconfig#sourceMap), see [launch.json](/.vscode/launch.json).

-The debugger starts up the server which will listen to incoming HTTP requests and sends a response when the request is completed.
-Breakpoints can be set within modules and functions that handle specific requests.
+The debugger starts up the server, in development environment, which will listen to incoming HTTP requests and sends a response when the request is completed.
+Breakpoints can be set within modules and functions that handle or interacts with a specific request.

 #### Steps to debug